 My research interests center on two types of inference questions.
 The first concerns econometric methods for economic experiments and behavioral economic models while the second considers inference in high-dimensional settings with applications to industrial organization and finance.

-At Claremont, I've taught Econometrics (Econ 125) and will be offering an elective on Topics in Portfolio Management (Fin 410) starting in the Spring of 2020.
+At Claremont, I've taught Econometrics (Econ 125) and an elective on Topics in Portfolio Management (Fin 410).
 While at Caltech, I offered graduate Econometrics and topics courses on Time Series and Experimetrics as well as an undergraduate course on Investments.